AdrianHettler/battery-canister-36c/README.md

 # battery-canister-36c
 Design of a battery cannister for diving purposes

-!
-Improper use of Li-ion batteries, including short circuits or mishandling, can pose serious risks, potentially resulting in fires or explosions.
+<code style="color : Orangered">Improper use of Li-ion batteries, including short circuits or mishandling, can pose serious risks, potentially resulting in fires or explosions.</code>

 # Mechanical